 Background checks encompassing criminal records, credit, driving history, resume and reference checks have become increasingly common for employers to conduct in Ontario.

-An employer can refuse to hire an individual because they have a criminal record (except provincial offences and pardons as per Ontario human rights law) or poor credit history, driving history, resume and reference checks.
+An employer can refuse to hire an individual because they have a criminal record (except provincial offences and pardons as per Ontario human rights law) or poor credit history, driving history, resume and negative references.

 Privacy, human rights and regulatory laws govern the law of background checks in Canada.

-This article will discuss the law of all the kinds of background checks (criminal records, credit, driving history, resume and reference checks).
-We will not give an
+This article will discuss the law of all these kinds of background checks (criminal records, credit, driving history, resume and reference checks).

 Criminal Records Check